-Memes, or as I like to call them, mental viruses, are in my opinion the most persistent and potentially damaging of any pathogen.
-This is both due to the ease by which they can spread, the difficulty if not near impossibility to spot the infection in yourself, and the numerous challenges in eradicating the virus in yourself or others assuming you or they have the will to do so.
-Looking over the course of history, including events of today, it seems that almost all of the death, violence and destruction of human history can be traced to a religious or political ideology attempting to spread and enforce its viewpoint on others.
+Memes, or as I like to call them, mental viruses, are in my opinion, the most persistent and potentially damaging of any pathogen.
+This is due to the ease by which they can spread, the difficulty, if not near impossibility of spotting the infection in yourself, and the numerous challenges in eradicating the virus in yourself or others assuming you or they have the will to do so.
+Looking at the course of history, including events of today, it seems that almost all of the death, violence, and destruction of human history can be traced to a religious or political ideology attempting to spread and enforce its viewpoint on others.

-Religions are certainly the oldest of these pathogens and the most long lived, though political ideologies are not far behind.
-Both undergo evolution due to changing environmental conditions branching into new forms each with their own tendencies to enslave the mind.
+Religions are certainly the oldest of these pathogens and the most long-lived, though political ideologies are not far behind.
+Both undergo evolution due to changing environmental conditions branching into new forms, each with its own tendencies to enslave the mind.

-In a like manner, political ideologies also capture the mind and narrow the viewpoint to the extent that people infected are unable to see any viewpoint other than their own and will also violently attack those who criticize or resist theirs.
+Likewise, political ideologies also capture the mind and narrow the viewpoint to the extent that people infected cannot see any viewpoint other than their own and will also violently attack those who criticize or resist theirs.
 From the perspective of the impartial anthropologist from Mars, I suspect that they would see both behaviors (political and religious motivated violence) as symptoms of the same underlying pathology, though caused by different strains of agents.

 Is there a cure for these diseases?
-Unfortunately not one that I think can be imposed externally.
-Certainly the attempts by the pushers of religious or political ideology think that they can convert others by simply shouting louder or if necessary, bashing the unbeliever’s heads in or chopping them off for their failure to accept the shining light of truth which is their belief system.
-These are diseases that I think can ultimately be cured only by the infected themselves, through the recognition of their mental state and their subsequent actions to break free of their mental chains.
-As Twain and Tolstoy both noted, this is not an easy task and one which in part explains the prevalence of these diseases.
+Unfortunately, not one that I think can be imposed externally.
+Certainly, the attempts by the pushers of religious or political ideology think that they can convert others by simply shouting louder or, if necessary, bashing the unbeliever’s heads in or chopping them off for their failure to accept the shining light of truth that is their belief system.
+These are diseases that can ultimately be cured only by the infected themselves, through the recognition of their mental state and their subsequent actions to break free of their mental chains.
+As Twain and Tolstoy both noted, this is not an easy task and partly explains the prevalence of these diseases.

 If a cure is difficult, the best course I believe lies in prevention.
-Living a Stoic life, combined with a skeptical viewpoint, is for me the best course for reducing the chances of these memes taking hold and spreading in my own mind.
+Living a Stoic life, combined with a skeptical viewpoint, is for me, my best chance to avoid a meme taking hold and spreading in my own mind.